subsoap/defos/README.md

 	-- clip cursor to current window area defos.clip_cursor()
 	defos.restore_cursor_clip()
-	-- support .ani and .cur file
+	-- support .ani and .cur file for Windows defos.set_cursor("path/to/cursor")
-	defos.set_cursor("path/to/cursor")
 	-- restore the cursor to default one defos.reset_cursor()